gucasassi/vagrant/01-getting-started/README.md

 ````
 </br>

-The above command allows us to initialize the directory and specify the box to use, in this case `ubuntu/focal64`.</br></br>
+The above command allows us to initialize the directory and specify the box to use, in this case `ubuntu/focal64`.
+Once the command is executed we will see a message like this.</br></br>

 ````sh
 A `Vagrantfile` has been placed in this directory.
 You are now